-The Fund's investments in Mortgage-Backed Securities may include securities issued or guaranteed by the U.S. Government or one of its agencies, authorities, instrumentalities or sponsored enterprises, such as the Government National Mortgage Association ("Ginnie Mae"), Fannie Mae and Freddie Mac.
+The Fund's and/or an Underlying Fund's investments in Mortgage-Backed Securities may include securities issued or guaranteed by the U.S. Government or one of its agencies, authorities, instrumentalities or sponsored enterprises, such as the Government National Mortgage Association ("Ginnie Mae"), Fannie Mae and Freddie Mac.
 Ginnie Mae securities are backed by the full faith and credit of the U.S. Government, which means that the U.S. Government guarantees that the interest and principal will be paid when due.
 Fannie Mae and Freddie Mac securities are not backed by the full faith and credit of the U.S. Government.
 Fannie Mae and Freddie Mac have the ability to borrow from the U.S. Treasury, and as a result, they have historically been viewed by the market as high quality securities with low credit risks.
 From time to time, proposals have been introduced before Congress for the purpose of restricting or eliminating federal sponsorship of Fannie Mae and Freddie Mac.
 The Trust cannot predict what legislation, if any, may be proposed in the future in Congress as regards such sponsorship or which proposals, if any, might be enacted.
-Such proposals, if enacted, might materially and adversely affect the availability of government guaranteed Mortgage-Backed Securities and the liquidity and value of the Fund's portfolio.
+Such proposals, if enacted, might materially and adversely affect the availability of government guaranteed Mortgage-Backed Securities and the liquidity and value of the Fund and/or an Underlying Fund's portfolio.

 There is risk that the U.S. Government will not provide financial support to its agencies, authorities, instrumentalities or sponsored enterprises.
-The Fund may purchase U.S. Government Securities that are not backed by the full faith and credit of the U.S. Government, such as those issued by Fannie Mae and Freddie Mac.
-The maximum potential liability of the issuers of some U.S. Government Securities held by the Fund may greatly exceed such issuers' current resources, including such issuers' legal right to support from the U.S. Treasury.
+The Fund and/or an Underlying Fund may purchase U.S. Government Securities that are not backed by the full faith and credit of the U.S. Government, such as those issued by Fannie Mae and Freddie Mac.
+The maximum potential liability of the issuers of some U.S. Government Securities held by the Fund and/or an Underlying Fund may greatly exceed such issuers' current resources, including such issuers' legal right to support from the U.S. Treasury.
 It is possible that these issuers will not have the funds to meet their payment obligations in the future.

-Below is a general discussion of certain types of guaranteed Mortgage-Backed Securities in which the Fund may invest.
+Below is a general discussion of certain types of guaranteed Mortgage-Backed Securities in which the Fund and/or an Underlying Fund may invest.